monsoonmaelstrom/book2/book2.md

 “And you read it.”
 He phrases it such that I know it’s definitely a statement and not a question.

 “Yes.
-You would have done the same if our situations were reverse.”
+You would have done the same if our situations were reversed.”

 He nods.

 “For what it’s worth.
-I’m sorry.
+I *am* sorry.
 Not about taking it or reading it.
 That was just smart.
-But I’m sorry about what Liam said,” I tell him, and I mean it.
-“I wouldn’t pick me in that scenario,” I add softly.
+But I’m sorry about what Liam said to you,” I tell him, and I mean it.
+“I would have never asked him to tell you that, and I wouldn’t pick me in that scenario,” I add softly.

 “I imagine that’s part of why Liam will always choose you.”